 Angel investors are affluent individuals who provide capital for companies (typically startups), usually in exchange for convertible debt (where the intention is to turn that debt into equity at a later date) or ownership equity (a residual claim on ownership assets).
 They will typically invest under $2M, but more commonly between $50K to $250K.

 If you do not have an exit strategy for your business, angel investors may not be your best route.
 These investors are looking for companies that they can invest in, as a way to get a return on their investment.

 If your plan is to grow your business and sell it, acquire more businesses, or even potentially go really big and IPO, then angel investors might be right for you.
 But if your plan is to grow your business, own it, and run it forever, you may want to think twice about approaching angel investors.
-If you are curious about angel investors near you, check out this angel investor directory.

 7. Venture capitalists